 What strikes me about Hempen is that they take their ethos of care for the planet and for people into every part of the process, from the growing to the final product.
 “All aspects of our production are done with blessings and love… when we make the moisturising oils we stir it 108 times repeating the word love, or some other beautiful blessing, into the products.
 We care where it’s coming from and who it’s going to.”

 They hope that this mindfulness translates into the end product and the good vibes are felt by the customers.
 Their feedback from Stoke Newington customers has been incredible and it’s what keeps them going.
 Many have become good friends and have volunteered at the farm.

-Coming soon at the farmers’ market: they're starting to collaborate with other producers.
-PaMa, who make fermented products, are developing a hemp tea kombucha and our resident chocolatier is experimenting with a chocolate infused with hemp flowers.
+At the farmers’ market they collaborate with other producers.
+PaMa, who make fermented products, make hemp tea kombucha and our resident chocolatier makes chocolates infused with hemp flowers.
 If you needed any more excuse to eat chocolate, Dima assures me “this is a great pairing as cacao activates the CBD in the hemp.”

 They plan to branch out into hemp building materials and develop a new strand – hemp homes – building sustainable communities with the versatile and sustainable hempcrete and hemp plastic.
 They’re also going to develop their health supplement range to include “3D cosmetics” that take a holistic approach to beauty, using CBD for healthy skin and immune systems.

 Aside from becoming a customer and using your money to support a sustainable future, or as Dima likes to see it, “supporting a sustainable present”, you can also volunteer on the farm, helping to pick the flowers and harvest the plants.